shuoenchang/DLHLP_HW5-TextStyleTransfer/README.md

     adv_factor : the weight factor for the style controlling loss
 ```

-You can adjust them in the Config class from the ''main.py''.

 If you want to run the model, use the command: